 This is a classic area where highly-trusted sources might be trusted for the wrong things and the wrong reasons.
 Apple/iOS and Google/Android are certainly honorable sources for apps, but those vendors are carefully checking apps for violations of their policy, copyright and competitive issues.
 Neither Apple nor Google do any meaningful security checks (if you think either company is pen-testing apps before approving them for public download, you are not nearly suspicious enough) so all kinds of nasty bugs and holes can slip through.

 And once those apps are downloaded by your IT team for corporate posting or, far more frightening, any employee into a BYOD shared mobile device, they can provide a perfect backdoor into your network.
 Even though neither Apple nor Google do meaningful security checks of app code, cyber thieves do so rigorously.

 Legacy and homegrown code

-Legacy and homegrown code presents different challenges, but the one they share is key: They tend to be old code that no one bothers to recheck.
+Legacy and homegrown code present different challenges, but the one they share is key: They tend to be old code that no one bothers to recheck.
 Legacy mainframe code that seemed absolutely secure years ago—and very well might have been—could present a hole in 2019 due to platform changes that were never envisioned when it was created.

-Similarly, custom homegrown code to deliver very specific functionality, is rarely rechecked.
+Similarly, custom homegrown code to deliver very specific functionality is rarely rechecked.
 There are two reasons for that.
 First, no one bothers because it’s not demanded in IT/Security policy.
 Secondly, the original programmer has often left the company and no wants to try and figure out the original code strategy.
-That is the perfect breeding environment for a security hole.
+That is the perfect breeding environment for a security hole

 Beyond the headaches that a hybrid cloud platform (where some data stays on-prem and the rest sits on an IT-rented cloud environment) offers for compliance and security in general (who knows what settings the cloud staff changed and never bothered to tell anyone), it’s particularly problematic for code security holes.